-Recently, I was asked by a local teacher to speak to her English class after they had read Pride and Prejudice and Wuthering Heights.
+Recently, I was asked by a local teacher to speak to her English class after the students had read Pride and Prejudice and Wuthering Heights.
 Below, you will find my notes for a comparison/contrast between the Brontës and Austen.
-As I have been out of the public classroom for several years, I did a bit of brushing up before opening myself to lots of questions from these students.
+As I have been out of the public classroom for several years, I did a bit of brushing up before opening myself up to lots of questions from these students.

 (Many of the key points below come from “Tory Daughters: Jane Austen and the Brontës,” from Patrick Parrinder’s Nation and Novel, 512 pages, Oxford University Press, November 15, 2008.
 This book is a fabulous resource, which I would highly recommend to others.)

 (These notes are in no particular order.)